r-ook/pymsweeper/README.md

 18. Changed main run script to consoleless mode.
 19. Added basic package structure to support install and running as module.
 20. Added UI hints (change background colour) when # of flags don't match.
+21. Shuffled things around to allow for unflagged guesses.
+If the cell is not flagged and user took a guess, they'll just take the hit.
+22. Added differentiation of colours between guesses and cleared cells on endgame.

 ## Wishlist (ranked by preference)
 1. Perform more testing on ranking to see if weight assigned is fair.